 Withdrawn (course): Withdrawn from an admitted status course.

 When you enrol in a subject, there are a number of supporting documents and materials which may assist you in the successful completion of your subject.

-Once you are enrolled in a subject, from the commencement of Orientation and Session Start you can find your subject outline in UTS Online.
+Once you are enrolled in a subject, from the commencement of Orientation and Session Start you can find your subject outline in Blackboard (UTSOnline) for most undergraduate coursework subjects or Canvas for most postgraduate.
 Your subject outline will provide you with detailed information about assessment tasks, textbooks, and other supporting materials that will support you in your subject.